page_title_detailed

 general_content

-Early warning signs of lymphedema
+Early signs of lymphedema

 • You might notice changes in how your skin feels or moves before anyone else sees swelling, including your provider.
 Speak up about any change you feel.
+You know your body better than anyone.

 • Are the veins or tendons on one hand harder to see than they used to be?